Date: Monday 3 July 2023

 Professor Sarah O’Shea (PFHEA, ALTF, CF)

-Professor Sarah O’Shea has convened the FiF network since its inception in 2015 and each year organises a network session that builds upon feedback from previous years.
+Professor Sarah O’Shea has convened the FiF network since its inception in 2015 and each year organises a network session that builds upon current trends in higher education.
 Over this period, Sarah has also linked network members together and disseminated key research and findings on this student cohort.

 Dr Sally Patfield